2-year-old's body found in trash can; mother and boyfriend could face death penalty

 Trending News

-“This case has rocked our community,” said District Attorney Joseph Waitz who said that early evidence seems to be evidence of abuse that “shocks the conscience.”
-He said this is “absolutely, potentially a death penalty case.”
+“This case has rocked our community,” District Attorney Joseph Waitz said. "[This is] absolutely, potentially a death penalty case.”

 More News